Mastercard/Fdx-Mock-Resource-Server/README.md

 6. You can now use the imported collection to send requests to the API endpoints and observe the responses.

 ## Usage
-1. To run the API, you need an authorization token from the `Fdx-Mock-Auth-Server` project.
-Refer to the README file of the `Fdx-Mock-Auth-Server` project for details.
+1. To run the APIs in the Resource server, you need an authorization token from the [FDX Authorization server](https://github.com/Mastercard/Fdx-Mock-Auth-Server) project.
+Refer to the [README file](https://github.com/Mastercard/Fdx-Mock-Auth-Server/blob/main/README.md) of the `Fdx-Mock-Auth-Server` project for details.
 2. Update the authorization token in the environment variable `authorize_token`.
 3. Once the valid token is updated in the environment variable, you can hit the API endpoints to get the responses.